Website Traffic Declining? Here’s How to Fix That

 Does the curve indicate website traffic declined suddenly or over time?

 You can develop an appropriate sense of urgency by looking at this data.
-If the problem occured suddenly, with a steep curve, that indicates a dramatic situation.
+If the problem occurred suddenly, with a steep curve, that indicates a dramatic situation.
 In cases like that, you’ll want to act quickly.

 If traffic to your website declined more gradually over time, the issue you’re having is most likely going to be persistent.
 Rather than just hoping it goes away on its own.
 If you are serious about fixing your website’s traffic issues, it’s time to intervene.